 Returned Title II and Title XVI payments posted on the PHUS and SSR do not require an input of nonreceipt.
-Identify the reasons for returned payments and if payments are due to the beneficiary/recipient.
-For returned check reason codes see SM 00530.020B.
-If the payment is still due, take necessary action to reissue the payment for reason code = MS (Miscellaneous):
+Identify the reasons for the returned payment and determine if repayment is due.
+For returned check reason codes, see SM 00530.020B.
+If repayment is still due, take necessary action to reissue the payment with reason code MS (Miscellaneous):

-Check the Special Message Field on the MBR/SSR for prior development or for a reason to explain the check return code MS.
+Check the Special Message Field on the MBR and SSR for prior development or for a reason to explain the check return code “MS”.

-Review the appropriate fields to determine if there has been a recent change (i.e., direct deposit, address, or other action that could explain the returned payment).
-If any of these conditions exist and the record has not been updated, take appropriate action to resolve the issue.
+Review the record to determine if there has been a recent change such as direct deposit, address, or other action that could explain the returned payment.
+If any of these conditions exist, take appropriate action to resolve the issue.

-If you determine that payment is due, explain to the claimant that we will reissue the payment and allow 15 days for receipt of the payment.
+If you determine that payment is due, explain to the beneficiary or recipient that we will reissue the payment and to allow 15 days for receipt of the payment.

-If the surviving eligible or ineligible spouse or parent reports non-receipt of A-OTP or M-OTP nonreceipt and the SSR reflects an underpayment, manual processing as described in SM 01315.168 is required.
+If the surviving eligible or ineligible spouse or parent reports non-receipt of an A-OTP or M-OTP, and the SSR reflects an underpayment, manual processing as described in SM 01315.168 is required.

 1. Black Lung payments involving Department of Labor (DOL) jurisdiction

-FOs, TSCs and Office of Disability and International Operations (ODIO) must redirect reports of nonreceipt to DOL at the address provided below:U.S. Department of Labor
+FOs, TSCs, and Office of Disability and International Operations (ODIO) must redirect reports of nonreceipt to DOL at the following address:

 Washington DC 20210